6 signs of spring in Fargo

 2. Pictures with the murals

-Once the snow clears enough to get up close to the murals (or even when it hasn’t) you’ll start to see a whole bunch of pretty colors filling your Instagram feed of people taking pictures with the murals created by local artists.
+Once the snow clears enough to get up close to the murals (or even when it hasn’t), you’ll start to see a bunch of pretty colors filling your Instagram feed of people taking pictures with the murals created by local artists.

-Once the sun comes out, the garage doors swing open and you start seeing the crowds of people on the patios around town.
-Who doesn’t love enjoying a local craft beer or trying some local fare while also soaking in some rays?!
+Once the sun comes out, the garage doors swing open, and you start seeing the crowds of people on the patios around town.
+Who doesn’t love enjoying a local craft beer or trying local fare while also soaking in some rays?!
 Check out the complete guide to Fargo-Moorhead patios.

 4. Lindenwood lift bridge

 Being able to walk across the Lindenwood Lift Bridge is another great sign that spring has arrived.
 This bridge connects Lindenwood Park and Gooseberry Park and stretches across the Red River.
 When it’s down and ready for use, you can walk from North Dakota into Minnesota on one of the only pedestrian bridges that stretches from one state into another!

 Lindenwood Park | 1905 Roger Maris Drive, Fargo | (701) 499-6060